Everyone Knows that Everyone Knows: Gossip Protocols for Super Experts: Gossip protocols for super experts

 Agent $a$ is an \emph{expert} if she knows all the secrets, formally $\bigwedge_{b \in A} S_a b$, abbreviated as $\Exp_a$. \emph{Everyone is an expert} is represented by the formula $\Exp_A := \bigwedge_{a \in A} \bigwedge_{b \in A} S_a b$.
 Agent $a$ is a \emph{super expert} if she knows that everyone is an expert, formally $K_a \Exp_A$.

 \begin{definition}[Protocol] A protocol $\prot$ is a program defined by

-where $\prot_{ab} \in \lang$ is the \emph{protocol condition} for call $ab$ of protocol $\prot$. \end{definition} The difference with the usual definition of gossip protocol as in, e.g.,~\cite{DitmarschGKP19}, is that goal $\Exp_A$ is replaced by goal $E\!\Exp_A$.
-In other words, instead of ``while not everyone is an expert, select two agents to make a call'' we have ``while not everyone is a super expert, select two agents to make a call.''
+where $\prot_{ab} \in \lang$ is the \emph{protocol condition} for call $ab$ of protocol $\prot$. \end{definition} The formula $E\!\Exp_A$ is called the \emph{epistemic goal} or the \emph{termination condition} of the protocol.
+The non-deterministic choice in the definition of gossip protocol is common for \emph{distributed} protocols without central schedulers~\cite{apt-tark,AptW18,DitmarschGKP19}.
+However, the difference from the usual definitions of a gossip protocol, e.g.~\cite{DitmarschGKP19}, is that we replace the goal $\Exp_A$ with $E\!\Exp_A$.
+In other words, instead of ``while not everyone is an expert, select two agents to make a call'' we have ``while not everyone is a super expert, select two agents to make a call''.

+To define formally what the agents participating in a gossip protocol \emph{know}, we use the following epistemic accessibility relations.
+We recall that $I^\sigma_b$ is the set $\{ a \in A \mid (b,a) \in I^\sigma\}$, where $I$ is the secret relation that is the identity and where $I^\sigma$ is the result of applying call sequence $\sigma$ to relation $I$.
+Hence $a \in I^\sigma_b$ means that after the call sequence $\sigma$ agent $a$ knows the secret of $b$.
+Moreover, $I^\sigma_b = I^\tau_b$ means that after the two call sequences $\sigma$ and $\tau$ agent $b$ knows the same secrets.